-Vehicles Driven into Storefronts, Restaurants and Commercial Buildings
+Vehicles Driven into Houses, Apartment Buildings, Stores, Restaurants and Commercial Buildings

 Research shows these collisions also occur when drivers are entering or exiting ‘nose-in' parking spaces that face pedestrian walkways or business storefronts.
 Vehicle-into-building crashes also happen to buildings located in the curve of a roadway or at a T-shaped intersections when a driver loses control of the vehicle.